smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/hmp.rst

 Broken Routing Tables
 ^^^^^^^^^^^^^^^^^^^^^

 Despite that Routing Tables are updated only by authenticated upper-layer messages, SimpleIoT/HMP does recognize that Routing Tables may become broken during operation.
 To deal with it, two separate procedures are used.
 One such procedure is intended for destination Devices (either Retransmitting or non-Retransmitting), and is described within "Unicast" section below.
-Another procedure is intended for Retransmitting Devices, and is described in "Guaranteed Unicast" section below.
+Another procedure is intended for Retransmitting Devices, and is described in "Acknowledged Unicast" section below.

 Communicating Routing Table Information over SimpleIoT/CCP
 ----------------------------------------------------------

 As described above, SimpleIoT/HMP relies on Routing Table information being available on all relevant Retransmitting Nodes.
-To ensure that this information is transmitted in secure manner, it SHOULD be transmitted by an upper-layer secure (and guaranteed-delivery) protocol such as SimpleIoT/CCP.
+To ensure that this information is transmitted in secure manner, it SHOULD be transmitted by an upper-layer secure (and acknowledged-delivery) protocol such as SimpleIoT/CCP.
 As described above, this doesn't create a chicken-and-egg problem, as each Retransmitting Node can be accessed via SimpleIoT/HMP regardless of Routing Tables present (or even badly broken) on the Retransmitting Node in question; and as soon as Retransmitting Node can be accessed via SimpleIoT/HMP - upper-layer protocol such as SimpleIoT/CCP can be used to update Routing Table on the Retransmitting Node.

 Technically, protocol for communicating Routing Table information is not a part of SimpleIoT/HMP.
 However, in this section we provide an example implementation of such protocol over CCP_PHY_AND_ROUTING_DATA packets.